LaXHeXLuX/Trimmer/README.md

 ### Prerequisites
 - Blender 2.80 or later
 ### Installation
-- Download the zip folder
+- Download the ZIP folder
-- Open Blender
+- Launch Blender
 - Go to __Preferences__ -> __Add-ons__
-- Click on the top-right dropdown, choose _Install from Disk..._
+- Click the top-right dropdown menu and select _Install from Disk..._
-- Navigate to the zip folder and click __Install from Disk__
+- Locate the ZIP folder and select __Install from Disk__
 ### Usage
 To be determined